Form 26QB: TDS on Sale of Property

 Form 26QB is an essential document in property transactions governed by the Income Tax Act of 1961.
 When purchasing immovable property exceeding ₹50 lakh, buyers must deduct TDS at 1% of the property value or stamp duty, whichever is higher, under Section 194-IA.
 This deduction ensures tax compliance.

 Form 26QB acts as an online statement and challan for TDS payment to the government.
-It requires property details, buyers, sellers, and tax deposits.
-In simple terms, it’s an instrument that helps with tax administration by allowing purchasers to declare TDS on property transactions that can be accessed online through the Income Tax website.
+It requires property details, buyer and seller information, and tax deposits.
+In simple terms, it's an instrument that helps with tax administration by allowing purchasers to declare TDS on property transactions, accessible online through the Income Tax website.

 Key points regarding the conditions related to Form 26QB: